 Students who have displayed significant achievements during the course of the year are recognized for their accomplishments.
-Areas that may merit recognition include, but are not limited to, academics, athletics, performing arts, citizenship and volunteerism.
+Areas that may merit recognition include, but are not limited to, academics, citizenship and volunteerism.
 Recognition for such activities is initiated by the staff and coordinated by the principal.